La Salle Green Hills: Sporting areas

 La Salle Green Hills also has a full-sized football field, named after Brother Gilbert Cotter FSC, an American De La Salle Brother who used to handle LSGH and was closely tied to football.
 This is where football matches are held (mostly by the school's varsity team) as well as field demonstrations in school festivities.
+The football field was temporarily closed due to the newly planned construction of the new Senior High School, International Baccalaureate, and Performing Arts Building.